+Research into customer loyalty during economic recession with implementation of primary data was conducted by Chung et al. (2011:14).
 Chung et al. (2011:14) have found out that changes in the economic environment have had a negative impact on customer loyalty in the context of the retail stores in China.
 They also found that many marketing strategies were implemented by retailers to increase customer loyalty.
 For instance, changes in the distribution channels were made.
 However, it is also valid to note that the researchers failed to provide practical recommendations to the companies on improving customer loyalty.
+However, it was only conducted in the context of the retail sector in China.
+They used both interviews and questionnaire methods of primary data collection.
+The conclusions achieved by Chung et al. (2011: 14) appeared to be consistent with the previous investigation conducted by Uncles et al. (2003: 249).
+In both cases, the researchers agree that both external factors and individual factors affect customer loyalty.